Average Customer Review:

-While biodegradable cat litters have become increasingly popular, available and affordable over the last few years, the fact remains that the vast majority of cats (and cat owners) are content with clumping clay cat litter.
+While biodegradable cat litters have become increasingly popular, available and affordable over the last few years, the fact remains that the vast majority of cats (and cat owners) are very happy with clumping clay cat litter and it remains the most popular choice.
 One reason is that clumping clay litters are still much less expensive than biodegradable kitty litters, which can add up to big savings over the course of a year.
 Also, studies show that cats naturally prefer the feel and texture of clay litters over other types.

-That said, there has been some furor raised by suspicious pet owners over clumping clay litters.
+Before we get any further, it's important to note that we recognize that there has been some furor raised by suspicious pet owners over clumping clay litters.
 This is because they use a chemical called sodium bentonite as the clumping agent, which is suspected to have adverse health effects on cats.
-But these claims -- according to myriad feline-health professionals -- are largely anecdotal and there is, to date, no solid evidence that clumping clay litters are dangerous to cats.
+But these claims -- according to myriad feline-health professionals -- are largely anecdotal and there is, to date, no scientific evidence that clumping clay litters are dangerous to cats.
 Still, if that's a concern, we cover a number of non-clay alternatives in our discussion of biodegradable cat litter.

-If a clumping clay cat litter is right for you and your cat, Dr. Elsey's Precious Cat Ultra (Est. $15 for 40 lbs.) is a medium-grained clay litter that earns lots of praise from experts and owners.
+If a clumping clay cat litter is right for you and your cat, Dr. Elsey's Ultra (Est. $18 for 40 lbs.) (also known as Dr. Elsey's Precious Cat Ultra) is a medium-grained clay litter that earns lots of praise from experts and owners.
 It's safe for kittens, and owners say it lasts longer than many competing cat litters.
 It's geared toward use with multiple cats.
 Reviews indicate that while the 99 percent dust free claim might be an exaggeration, dust levels are relatively low, and comparable to those of other well-rated cat litters.
 Dr. Elsey's is fragrance-free, which experts say is what cats prefer, though some cat owners' noses might disagree.

 For one reason or another (including inadvertently using a litter that your feline detests), cat owners sometimes run into the issue of their pet refusing to use its litter box.
-Dr. Elsey's Precious Cat Attract (Est. $30 for 40 lbs.) won't resolve every such situation, but reviewers say that it works often enough that is worth a try.
-While experts say that the perfumes and fragrances that are more commonly found in scented cat litters are designed to appeal more to human noses than a cat's sensibilities, Precious Cat Attract uses an herbal scent that naturally draws cats to their litter box.
+Dr. Elsey's Cat Attract (Est. $25 for 40 lbs.) (also known as Dr. Elsey's Precious Cat Attract) won't resolve every such situation, but reviewers say that it works often enough that is worth a try.
+While experts say that the perfumes and fragrances that are more commonly found in scented cat litters are designed to appeal more to human noses than a cat's sensibilities, Cat Attract uses an herbal scent that naturally draws cats to their litter box.

 There are, of course, tons of other clay-based clumping litters.
 These don't get much in the way of expert feedback, and user reviews don't provide a lot of separation between brands.
 One recommendation that's shared by expert after expert is to bypass the scented varieties and stick with an unscented litter.
 The fragrance might be appealing to a cat owner, but testing shows it to usually be a turn off to the cat.
 Even worse, it can mask an unsanitary situation.
 Dr. Pierson is quite blunt on this: "CLEAN THE DARN BOX!
 Do not look to litter as a way of controlling odor," she says.
 Dr. Karen Becker at Healthy Pets adds that many cats are adverse to scents and even odor control additives, so the best way to avoid litter box problems is to pick a litter that doesn't contain these.
 "This will give your kitty as natural an environment as possible in which to do his business," she says.